 He has tried numerous high-profile cases in both federal and state courts, as well as in complex arbitration proceedings throughout the country.
 James has significant experience in handling numerous multi-party cases.
 He was the founder of the firm's Intellectual Property Litigation Practice Group.

 Recent notable mentions:

-In 2011, Mr. Morando obtained complete dismissal of a lawsuit filed against his client Limelight Networks by a patent broker alleging significant claims for intentional interference and breach of a non-disclosure agreement.
+- In 2011, James obtained complete dismissal of a lawsuit filed against his client Limelight Networks by a patent broker alleging significant claims for intentional interference and breach of a non-disclosure agreement.
 He was not only able to have the complaint dismissed at the outset based on a motion to strike under California’s Anti-SLAPP statute, he also obtained a substantial award of fees and costs for his client.

 - James acted as lead counsel defending Dell in several patent infringement cases in the District of Delaware involving aspects of smart phone and tablet technology.

 - James is active with the Sedona Patent Law Conference, which is a one of the leading “think tanks” to address the cutting edge issues in patent law to move the law forward in a reasoned and just way.
 He recently served as a panel group leader at the 12th annual Sedona Patent Law Conference, and is a group leader of WG9 focusing on patent law damages and remedies.

 Memberships and Affiliations

 - Fellow of the Litigation Counsel of America